Bedford MW: Design

-The Bedford MW was a 15 cwt (760 kg) 4x2 truck, powered by a Bedford 72 bhp six-cylinder inline 3.5 L petrol engine through a four speed transmission.
+The Bedford MW was a 15 cwt (760 kg) load capacity 4×2 truck, powered by a Bedford 72 bhp six-cylinder inline 3.5 L petrol engine through a four speed transmission.

-Despite lacking four wheel drive and so being unsuited for off-road use, the MW's powerful engine, short wheel base, low centre of gravity and relatively light weight gave it excellent acceleration and almost sports car like handling.
+Despite lacking four wheel drive and so being unsuited for off-road use, the MW's powerful engine, short wheel base, low centre of gravity and relatively light weight gave it excellent acceleration and "almost sports car like handling".

-The early MWs were open cabbed with a folding windscreen and a collapsible canvas tilt, from 1943 an enclosed cab with doors and perspex side screens was added, retaining the canvas top.
-The vehicle had a distinctive wide bonnet, necessitated by the need to accommodate a special extra large air filter that was never fitted to production vehicles.
+The early MWs were open cabbed with a individual folding windscreens ("aeroscreens"), canvas doors and a collapsible canvas tilt.
+A full windscreen and steel doors were fitted on later vehicles but the cab remained open.
+From 1943 an enclosed cab with doors and perspex side screens was added, retaining the canvas top.
+The vehicle had a distinctive wide bonnet, necessitated by the need to accommodate a special extra large WD air filter that was never fitted to production vehicles.

 History

-In 1935 the War Office issued specifications for a new 15 cwt 4x2 military truck for service with the British Army, inviting manufacturers to submit designs to take part in annual comparative trials in north Wales, one entrant was a modification of a Bedford Vehicles 2-ton rear wheel drive lorry.
+In 1935 the War Office issued specifications for a new 15 cwt 4x2 military truck for service with the British Army, inviting manufacturers to submit designs to take part in annual comparative trials in North Wales, one entrant was a modification of a Bedford 2-ton rear wheel drive lorry.

 Following these trials Bedford fitted a larger radiator and larger tyres, the trials were repeated in 1936 after which Bedford modified the chassis to increase ground clearance and installed a new engine cooling system.
 For the 1937 trials a new special Bedford WD-1 prototype was produced with a 15 cwt payload, it performed admirably and in 1938 the eventual 72 bhp engine was installed.

-Between 1939 and 1945 Bedford produced over 66,000 MWs, the vehicles remained in British service until the late 1950s.
+Between 1939 and 1945 Bedford produced 65,995 MWs, the vehicles remained in British service until the late 1950s.